-All dressage riders will be assigned ride times.
+ALL Dressage Test Riders will be assigned Ride Times.
 If there is conflict with classes let check in person know.
-ALL Dressage Test Riders will be assigned Ride Times.
-If there is a conflict between classes and ride times, contact a Horse Board member as soon as possible.
 Exhibitors MUST make arrangements to change assigned ride times before the Scheduled ride time.

 A no-show with no communication will be considered a scratch.